Query Builder

 Navigate to Repository > Query Builder to access the query management interface.

-The list view shows all saved queries with their names and provides actions to edit or delete them.
+The list view shows all saved queries with their name, query type, and CK type.
+It provides actions to edit or delete them.

 Toolbar Actions